 \section{Introduction}

-Positivity of determinants (or minors) of collocation matrices is an important property in approximation theory.
-Nonsingularity of such a matrix implies existence and uniqueness of the solution of the associated interpolation problem.
-Positivity of principal minors, or even total positivity is used in the proofs of some well-known results, see \cite{deBoor,TotalP,totalPositivity}, e.g.
+Positivity of determinants (or minors) of collocation matrices is important in approximation theory.
+Nonsingularity of a collocation matrix implies existence and uniqueness of the solution of the associated interpolation problem.
+Positivity of principal minors or even total positivity is used in the proofs of some well-known results, see \cite{deBoor,TotalP,totalPositivity}, e.g.

-Recently, nonsingularity and principal minors of such matrices for polynomial interpolation at Padua-like points and for interpolation by bivariate B\'ezier patches were studied in \cite{DetConj} and \cite{Sfot}.
+Recently, nonsingularity and principal minors of collocation matrices for bivariate polynomial interpolation at Padua-like points and for interpolation by triangular B\'ezier patches were studied in \cite{DetConj} and \cite{Sfot}.
 A related problem is a construction or an approximation of Fekete points for a given domain, i.e., the interpolation points, which yield the maximal absolute value of the Vandermonde determinant \cite{FeketePoints}.